Alex Stepney: Later career

 The following year, Stepney was again not an automatic choice, playing 23 of United's 42 games in the league.
 He played the last of his 546 games for Manchester United in April 1978, prior to leaving for Dallas Tornado in the North American Soccer League in the United States, where he remained until he retired from professional football in 1980.

 He kept 175 clean sheets, made a club record 92 consecutive appearances (later broken by Steve Coppell) and, with those two goals, remains United's top scoring goalkeeper.
 Aside from Peter Schmeichel (who scored in a 1995–96 UEFA Cup game), no other Manchester United goalkeeper has scored in a competitive game for the club after World War II.

 Towards the end of his career, he turned out for non-league side Altrincham in the early 1980s, when they were competing in the Alliance Premier League.
 He helped them win the Alliance Premier League title in 1980–81 (they had won it the 1979–80 season as well), but they did not win promotion to the Football League as the re-election system was still in place and the majority of the league's members voted against them joining the Football League, ending Stepney's hopes of a professional comeback.

 Stepney became a goalkeeping coach after he stopped playing, including a spell at Manchester City in 2000–01.
 He also works as an after-dinner speaker and used to host The Legends Football Phone in on 105.4 Century Radio in Manchester, replacing Mickey Thomas – another former Manchester United player.

 Style of play

-Stepney was never a flashy performer and perhaps his most impressive quality was his positioning, though he could also demonstrate agility when required.
+Stepney was never a flashy performer and perhaps his most impressive quality was his positioning, although he could also demonstrate agility when required.